microsoft/fluent-ui-react/specs/Checkbox.md

 | iconColorPressed    |                |
 | iconSize            |                |

 NOTE!
-Stardust does not follow this convention.
+Current Fluent does not follow this convention.
 Their Checkbox currently uses these tokens:

 ```
 background: string